 \section{Local Curvature Calculations}

-Two approaches are utilized to estimate the local surface of interfacial particles for the local curvature estimation to make sure reliable results are obtained consistently.
+Two approaches are utilized to estimate the local surface of the interfacial particles for local curvature estimation to ensure that reliable results are obtained consistently.

-The first approach utilizes local neighbor lists for interfacial particles, gathered under the criterion that $70\%$ of a particle's neighbors belong to the other state.
-Midpoints between each of these tagged particles are made with its neighbors belonging to the other state, generating surfaces with many more points to sample than just the particles along the surface, which is limited by density.
-This approach creates a surface with many more particles to sample along the liquid-liquid interface, allowing for more precise fitting of local surfaces.
+The first approach utilizes local neighbor lists for interfacial particles, gathered under the criterion that $70\%$ of a particle's neighbors belong to another state.
+Midpoints between each of these tagged particles are made with their neighbors belonging to the other state, generating surfaces with many more points to sample than just the particles along the surface, which is limited by the density.
+This approach creates a surface with many more particles to sample along the liquid-liquid interface, allowing for a more precise fitting of local surfaces.

-The second approach uses the log-likelihood information from the PC space to determine which particles have the highest probability of belonging to either state.
-The issue with this approach is that K-means clustering in the PC space is non-deterministic so the particles assigned to the surface may vary, and the number of particles collected using this approach is far fewer than the prior method.
-Additionally, the log-likelihood gap between states becomes smaller as the liquid states become more thermodynamically similar close to $T^*_c$, therefore making the first approach more reliable and the method used in all analysis.
+The second approach uses log-likelihood information from the PC space to determine which particles have the highest probability of belonging to either state.
+The issue with this approach is that K-means clustering in the PC space is non-deterministic; therefore, the particles assigned to the surface may vary, and the number of particles collected using this approach is far fewer than that of the prior method.
+Additionally, the log-likelihood gap between states decreases as the liquid states become more thermodynamically similar close to $T^*_c$, making the first approach more reliable and the method used in all analysis.

-Once a local surface containing an interfacial particle is constructed, the following procedure leads to the local curvature: \begin{enumerate} \item Generate surface point neighbor lists (from PC's or neighbor information). \item Points and their neighbors are fit to 2D quadric equation $F(x,y,z)=ax^2 + by^2 + cz^2 + 2exy + 2fyx + 2gxz + 2lx + 2my + 2nz + d =0$ using the least squares method.
-We do not wish to calculate the nearest point on the fitted plane to the surface point of interest.
-Instead, we assume $F(P)=0$, with $P$ being the surface point of interest. \item Using coefficients from fitting, compute first fundamentals of $F(x,y,z)$,
+Once a local surface containing an interfacial particle is constructed, the following procedure leads to local curvature: \begin{enumerate} \item Generate surface point neighbor lists (from PC's or neighbor information). \item Points and their neighbors were fitted to the 2D quadric equation $F(x,y,z)=ax^2 + by^2 + cz^2 + 2exy + 2fyx + 2gxz + 2lx + 2my + 2nz + d =0$ using the least squares method.
+We did not wish to calculate the nearest point on the plane fitted to the surface point of interest.
+Instead, we assume $F(P)=0$, where $P$ is the surface point of interest. \item Using coefficients from fitting, compute first fundamentals of $F(x,y,z)$,

 and the second fundamentals

 \end{enumerate}